letolabs/the-little-cloud-foundry-book/en/cf.md

  > Graecum est; non legitur -- "It's Greek to me"

-### What is a Platform-As-A-Service (PAAS)?
+### What is a Platform-As-A-Service (PaaS)?

-A PAAS is middleware between the low-level infrastructure (i.e. the actual CPUs, hard-drives, RAM, etc) and the high-level applications that run on top of the platform.
-The boundary between the platform and the application is clear, but the boundary between the infrastructure and the platform is still in flux and in active development.
+A PaaS is middleware between the low-level infrastructure (i.e. the actual CPUs, hard-drives, RAM, etc) and the high-level applications that run on top of the platform.
+The boundary between the platform and the application is clear, but the boundary between the infrastructure and the platform is still largely in flux.

+While there are many different definitions of PaaS floating around the market currently, there are a few functions that are specifically the task of PaaS:
+ * live deploying web application code
+ * allocating server resources dynamically
+ * server monitoring
+ * sending http requests to IaaS servers (this needs work)

 ## What is Cloud Foundry?